 We are exposed to changes in interest rates because our senior credit facility with Citicorp North America, Inc., Bank of America, N.A. and Merrill Lynch Capital, is variable rate debt.
 Interest rate changes therefore generally do not affect the market value of such debt but do impact the amount of our interest payments and, therefore, our future earnings and cash flows, assuming other factors are held constant.
-As of December 31, 2004, we had variable rate debt of approximately \$470.3 million.

-Holding other variables constant, including levels of indebtedness, a one percentage point increase in interest rates on our variable debt would have had an estimated impact on pre-tax earnings and cash flows for the next year of approximately \$4.7 million.
+As of September 30, 2004, giving effect to the Vetco acquisition, we had variable rate debt of approximately \$483.2 million.
+Holding other variables constant, including levels of indebtedness, a one percentage point increase in interest rates on our variable debt would have had an estimated impact on pre-tax earnings and cash flows for the next year of approximately \$4.8 million.